Information about Clopidogrel

 - For best results, take it at the same time every day.

 - Clopidogrel increases your risk of bleeding.
-Be careful while shaving, cutting fingernails or toenails or using sharp objects.
+Be careful while shaving, using sharp objects, or cutting fingernails or toenails.

 - Do not discontinue using the medicine without consulting your doctor as this may increase your chances of having another heart attack or stroke.